maxadamski/colosseum/backend/README.md

 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO colosseumdb_admin; GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO colosseumdb_admin;
 ```

+**You can use different names for the database and user with a different password, but then you need to change the config/dbconfig.toml file**

 ### 3. Create conda environment with necessary requirements: